George Darrell: Early life and acting career

-Darrell began his professional career with Simonsen's Opera Company in New Zealand; but, on migrating to Melbourne, took to the regular dramatic profession, earning some distinction as a juvenile supporter of the once idolised Walter Montgomery.
-He married Mrs. Robert Heir (née Fanny Cathcart), the admirable tragédienne, and subsequently visited professionally America and England, where, at the Grand Theatre, Islington, he produced his play The Sunny South.
+Born in Bath, England, Darrell began his professional career with Fanny Simonsen's in Simonsen's Opera Company in New Zealand; but, on migrating to Melbourne, took to the regular dramatic profession, earning some distinction as a juvenile supporter of the once idolised Walter Montgomery.

+In 1870 he married Mrs. Robert Heir (née Fanny Cathcart), the admirable tragédienne, much his senior.
+Darrell became her stage manager and the couple subsequently toured New Zealand, America, England and Australia, forming a successful partnership.
+Cathcart died in 1880.